 Jamaican Patties would be considered the Jamaican fast food.
 In this version, I used lentils instead of ground meat and placed in a gluten-free and vegan crust.
 The taste is right on and very flavorful.
 I added curry powder to the crust for that signature golden color.

 Note updated Nov.
-15, 2017 : I have worked long on hard on this recipe, originally I wanted to use only ingredients that can be found worldwide but this is the best version so far with a flaky crust, just last night I had a close friend who is also Jamaican try it and she was blown away by the results and wanted the recipe.
-Well, I wanted to use only coconut oil but find that Earth Balance Vegan Butter gave me a better crust but if you are in parts of the world that you can’t purchase it then substitute with coconut oil starting with 1/4 cup.
+15, 2017 : I have worked long on hard on this recipe, originally I wanted to use only ingredients that can be found worldwide but this is the best version so far with a gluten-free crust from scratch that comes together, just last night I had a close friend who is also Jamaican try it and she was blown away by the results and wanted the recipe.
+I used Earth Balance Vegan Buttery Spread that gave the dough a buttery flavor.

 Check out more about the history of Jamaican patties here